erykjj/jwpublib/README.md

 # JWPubLib

-This is a collection of **Public Domain** reference works packaged as *.jwpub* archives that can be added to the **JW Library** app[^1] by simply downloading the "Latest release" and tapping/double-clicking the downloaded file.
-It will appear in the "Guidelines" category (Library/DOWNLOADED).
+This is a collection of **Public Domain** reference works packaged as *.jwpub* archives that can be added to the **JW Library** app[^1] by simply downloading the "Latest release" and **tapping/double-clicking the downloaded file** (on Windows, you can also drag and drop the file into the "Library" section of the JW Library app).
+It will appear in the "Guidelines" category (Library > DOWNLOADED > Guidelines).

 ### Before you ask...